Harrison Browne

+Harrison Browne (born May 13, 1993) is a Canadian actor and former professional ice hockey player.
+Before transitioning, he was a centre for the Metropolitan Riveters and Buffalo Beauts of the National Women's Hockey League.

+Early life and career

-Harrison Browne (born Hailey Browne on May 13, 1993) is a Canadian professional ice hockey centre who played for the Metropolitan Riveters and Buffalo Beauts of the National Women's Hockey League (NWHL).
-Browne was assigned female at birth and played in women's competitions during his ice hockey career; he came out as a transgender man in 2016 and was the first openly transgender athlete in a professional team sport during his career.
+Browne was born on May 13, 1993, in Oakville, Ontario.
+He was assigned female at birth and played in women's competitions during his ice hockey career; he came out as a transgender man in 2016 and was the first openly transgender athlete in a professional team sport during his career.
+As a young adult, he attended Appleby College in Oakville.
+While he was on the school's team, they won two Ontario championships.
+Browne was a member of the Ontario provincial team that gained the silver medal at the 2011 Canada Winter Games.

 Playing career

-Hockey Canada

-Browne played for Team Canada at the 2011 IIHF World Women's U18 Championship, appearing in the gold medal game.
-Among his teammates on Team Canada included future Mercyhurst and Beauts teammates Shelby Bram and Amanda Makela.
-Browne was also a member of the Ontario provincial team that gained the silver medal at the 2011 Canada Winter Games.